DataDog/datadog-agent/tools/gdb/README.md

 py-bt        # show python stacktrace (if selected thread is a python thread and has python frames)
 ```

-See https://wiki.python.org/moin/DebuggingWithGdb for more info on the Python-specific commands.
+See https://devguide.python.org/gdb/#gdb-7-and-later for more info on the Python-specific commands.

+## TODO

+* add cpython sources